 Pharmacists also advise on appropriate dose delivery forms for people with difficulty swallowing.
-These activities will assist aged care homes to meet and https://www.agedcarequality.gov.au/sites/default/file s/media/final a4 ipc fact sheet.pdf maintain medication management accreditation standards, to comply with regulatory requirements, and the development of, and reporting on, quality indicators and other quality measures.30 More information about the role of the pharmacist in aged-care settings is in Chapter 11.
+These activities will assist aged care homes to meet and maintain medication management accreditation standards, to comply with regulatory requirements, and the development of, and reporting on, quality indicators and other quality measures.30 More information about the role of the pharmacist in aged-care settings is in Chapter II.